Ghita Mezzour

 Ghita Mezzour is the Moroccan Delegate-Minister to the Head of Government in charge of Digital Transition and Administration Reform.
 She was appointed as minister on 7 October 2021.

 Education

-Mezzour took her master's degree from the École Polytechnique Fédérale de Lausanne in Switzerland and her doctorate at Carnegie Mellon University in Philadelphia.
+Mezzour took her master's degree from the École Polytechnique Fédérale de Lausanne in Switzerland and her doctorate at Carnegie Mellon University in Pittsburgh.

 Career

-She is an expert in Artificial Intelligence and she teaches at the International University of Rabat.
+She is an expert in Artificial intelligence and she teaches at the International University of Rabat.
 She was appointed as a minister by Mohammed VI of Morocco in 2021.
 Mezzour's appointment was made emphasising Morocco's commitment to digitising its public institutions and to "boost women's empowerment and inclusion in policy making".